 Remarketing lists are typically known for being an invaluable tool for improving display campaigns.
 However, a remarketing list can also help you optimize your search campaigns.

-When you layer a remarketing list on the top of your campaign, you allow your ads to narrow your keyword traffic to audiences that have already been to your site.
+When you layer a remarketing list on the top of your campaign, the search engine narrows the queries to audiences that have already been to your site.
 This has obvious benefits in terms of optimizing your search ads.

 This gives you a higher chance of reaching a relevant audience.